rmahdavi/Non_Profit_Outliers/README.md

 ####Approach

-The approach to this problem was to take all non-profit financial data for all non-profit organizations with above 1,000,000 in revenue and 500,000 in contributions to identify organizations with the primary purposes of obtaining contribution and provide a public service.
+The approach to this problem was to take all non-profit financial data for ones with above 1,000,000 in revenue and 500,000 in contributions to identify organizations with the primary purpose of obtaining contributions and providing a public service.
 Through this we identified nearly 50,000 organizations.
-The next step was to create features that if the amount was disctinvely off would be an indicator or high risk.
+The next step was to create features that if distinctively off would be an indicator or high risk.
 The table of features created can be seen below.

 Feature | Formula | Interpretation